How Big is a 150 Class Buck?

 What Is The Best Time To Hunt A 150 Class Buck?

-Depending on the region, the best time to hunt a 150 class buck is during the rut season.
-Hunting is easier during this time, when bucks are most active and their guard is down.
+The best time to hunt a 150 class buck is during the rut season, which occurs between october to december, depending on the region.
+During this time, bucks are most active, and their guard is down, leading them to be more vulnerable to hunters.

 About the author